 Audio section needs to do two things: adapt signal levels to line input standards (0.5V rms on a typical 10–47kΩ input impedance), and cope with both mono (replicating signal on both left and right outputs) and stereo boards.

-The proposed solution can accommodate both mono H-bridge and regular unbalanced stereo amplifiers, through the use of isolation 1:1 transformers.
+The proposed solution can accommodate all situations and provides two-way protection through the use of isolation 1:1 transformers.
 The 1:1 ratio makes all calculations easier: secondary impedance seen from primary will be equal to the load on secondary, and vice-versa.
 The transformer makes no level adjustement, so we can make these adjustments ourselves.
 Audio power amplifiers are fixed gain current amplifiers adjusted to a given load.
 We must also keep the apparent load presented to that amplifier as high as possible to reduce linearity issues.